janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 Before we start, I would like to say a few words about Net::HTTP.
 Net::HTTP is the HTTP client that comes with the Ruby standard library, and it's used in many places.
-People often reach for it directly when they want something simple, or they use it indirectly through gems like RestClient and HTTParty.
+People often reach for it when they want something simple, or they use it indirectly through gems like RestClient and HTTParty.

-However, whenever I used Net::HTTP I always had a bad time.
+However, whenever I used Net::HTTP, I always had a bad time.
 Some of the reasons were

 * inconsistent and overly verbose API that's tough to remember